Focus on Pharmacology: Corticosteroids

 Corticosteroids come in many different forms

 Corticosteroids are really versatile drugs coming in both short- and long-acting formulations that can be given as tablets, in an IV or as an IM injection.
-Topical formulations are also available and are what you typically see used for dermatologic conditions (tell story about Tom and his nasty poison oak problem).
+Topical formulations are also available and are what you typically see used for dermatologic conditions.
 You may also give patients corticosteroids via inhalation for the treatment of respiratory disorders, and there even nasal sprays available as well.

 Some of the most common corticosteroids and their uses are:

 - Prednisone: Autoimmune disorders such as lupus, multiple sclerosis and rheumatoid arthritis.
 Prednisone is available in PO form.